12 Frequently Asked Questions (FAQs)

 The Peer Review Portal is a cloud-based review management system with no infrastructure or redevelopment costs.
 The review management system can be linked to other institutional online systems.

-The Peer Review Portal has been approved by the Tertiary Education Quality and Standards Agency (TEQSA) in Australia as an optional online support mechanism for external review and external referencing.
+The Peer Review Portal is referred to in the Tertiary Education Quality and Standards Agency's (TEQSA) external referencing guidance note as an optional online support mechanism for external review and external referencing.

 There is an increasing onus on higher education institutions to demonstrate an evidence-based approach to quality through external referencing and review.